 What is Tableau?

-Tableau is a visualization or Business Intelligence tool, transform the way we use data to solve problems empowering people and organizations to make the most of their data.
-It comes with features that allow users to drilldown data and see the impact in a visual format that can be easily understood by any individual.
+Tableau is a visualization or Business Intelligence tool, transforms the way we use data to solve problems empowering people and organizations to make the most of their data.
+It comes with features that allow users to drill down data and see the impact in a visual format that can be easily understood by any individual.
 Tableau also comes with real-time data analytics capacity and cloud support.
-In this Tableau tutorial, we will read more in depth about Tableau Desktop advantages and it’s products.
+We will read more in-depth in this Tableau Tutorial.

 1. Insightful visualizations